 Note: When referring to a local congregation, it is preferable to leave out Seventh-day Adventist, since that is assumed; but, it is important to give the city and state location.
-However, Seventh-day Adventist may be included in a school name if it is part of the formal name.
+However, Seventh-day Adventist may be included in a school name if it is part of the formal name, but does not have to be.

-On second/further mention in article:

-The Jackson members participated...
+On second/further mention in article: The Jackson members participated...
 Services were held at the church. (lowercase)

-K. Capitalize "conference" when referring to the General Conference or a specific organization:

-Carolina Conference

-and the Carolina and Florida conferences (if plural)

-but the Conference if a second reference to a specific conference: across the Conference the Southern Union the Pacific and North Pacific unions but the Union if a second reference to a specific union conference
+K. Capitalize "conference" when referring to the General Conference or a specific organization: Carolina Conference and the Carolina and Florida conferences (if plural) but the Conference if a second reference to a specific conference: across the Conference